smartems/smartems/docs/sources/installation/windows.md

 Default login and password `admin`/ `admin`

-Start smartEMS by executing `grafana-server.exe`, located in the `bin` directory, preferably from the command line.
+Start smartEMS by executing `smartems-server.exe`, located in the `bin` directory, preferably from the command line.
 If you want to run smartEMS as Windows service, download [NSSM](https://nssm.cc/).
 It is very easy to add smartEMS as a Windows service using that tool.